 So with that said, let’s look at the pros and cons of renting a car through Discover.
 Then, we’ll take a look at some general things to consider and useful tips for renting a car.

+Finding cars to rent has never been so easy.
+They can show you a vast range of cars to hire.
 Instead of visiting 7 different websites, it shows you the availability, prices and options for different cars.
 The bigger the car, the more expensive it gets.
 This is obvious, right?

 Discover Car Hire is also more than just price comparison.